Similar to Collection(), but always returns a Collection.Set.

 Set Collections only represent values.
 They have no associated keys or

 indices.
-Duplicate values are possible in the lazy Seq.Set
+Duplicate values are possible in the lazy Seq.Sets, however

 the value as both the first and second arguments to the provided function.